Regular procedure

 All three of the recommendations were accepted by the Home Office but has given no update on implementation of them or any other progress or changes made since 2020.[35]

-Normal good practice is that asylum seekers are asked at the screening interview whether they wish to be interviewed by a man or a woman, and the policy and practice is to respect this preference, subject to availability of staff.[39]
+Normal good practice is that asylum applicants are asked at the screening interview whether they wish to be interviewed by a man or a woman, and the policy and practice is to respect this preference, subject to availability of staff.[36]
 This policy also applies to interpreters although no monitoring is conducted relating to adherence to this policy.

 Recording and transcript